By using our website, you agree to our use of cookies (Visit our privacy policy).

 Free users also miss out on meeting recordings, AI-powered noise cancellation, and other premium features.

-Google Workspace Individual introduces those features plus advanced tools for other Google services for $7.99 per month with a 14-day free trial.
+Google Workspace Individual introduces those features plus advanced tools for other Google services for $7.99 per month.

 7. Zoom